IPS-Eye-White

 Yet, for all their knowledge few of them realized that the Scriptures they had so much familiarity with testified about Jesus.
 (John 5:39)

-And we can fall in a very similar trap - reading and learning many things about the Scriptures but failing to respond to that knowledge.
+Many of us do a very similar thing.
+We read the Scriptures but fail to respond to that knowledge.
 The study of God's Word is not an end in itself but has to lead us to alter our ways and bring our lives into harmony with the will of God.
 Reading the Bible has to cause us to come to the Christ of the Bible.
 We have to read it as a story not only for us, but about us.
 As Tozer once wrote

 No man is better for knowing that God in the beginning created the heavens and the earth.
 The devil knows that, and so did Ahab and Judas Iscariot.
 No man is better for knowing that God so loved the world of men that he gave his only begotten Son to die for their redemption.
 In hell there are millions that know that.
 Theological truth is useless until it is obeyed.
 The purpose behind all doctrine is to secure moral action.
 [See Salvation on THIS Page]